magento/devdocs/guides/v2.3/ext-best-practices/extension-coding/example-module-adminpage.md

   - Standards
 ---

-### Overview
+## Overview

 This tutorial gives instructions for the creation of a [module](https://glossary.magento.com/module) that displays a simple page in the [Magento admin](https://glossary.magento.com/magento-admin).

-For the purposes of this tutorial MyCompany is the name of the company associated with a module named ExampleAdminNewPage.
+For the purposes of this tutorial 'MyCompany' is the name of the company associated with a module named `ExampleAdminNewPage`.

-### Working directory
+## Working directory

 Start by creating the working directory for all the module files.